 Premium Financed Life Insurance: A Risky Endeavor

-It seems that premium financing to purchase life insurance is becoming a common marketing tool to sell more life insurance to business owners and private individuals.
-Whether the marketing strategy is focused on how you can borrow against a life insurance policy you already own to finance another life insurance policy premium or the marketing encourages you to use typical third-party financing, there are dangers that you should be aware of that could cost you a lot of money and other hardships.
+It seems that premium financing to purchase life insurance is a common marketing tool to sell more life insurance to business owners and private individuals.
+Whether the marketing strategy is focused on how you can borrow against a life insurance policy you already own to finance another life insurance policy premium, or the marketing encourages you to use typical third-party financing, there are dangers that you should be aware of that could cost you a lot of money and other hardships.

-T. Boone Pickens, oil tycoon, corporate raider, billionaire, and philanthropist died last month, September 11, 2019.
+T. Boone Pickens, oil tycoon, corporate raider, billionaire, and philanthropist died September 11, 2019.
 He was known for his attempted hostile take-overs of publicly traded companies that were top heavy, meaning that executives were taking most of the profits for themselves instead of paying higher dividends to their stockholders.

 Pickens was also known for the Gift of a Lifetime arrangement that fell flat on its face when the market crashed in 2008, leaving an example from which all of us can benefit: Premium Financed Life Insurance is sketchy, speculative, and should be avoided.